From the desk of Harsh Strongman

 And 99% of the times, they win.

-I’ve seen people who were on the path of losing weight and becoming fit get obese again because their friends said things weren’t working.
+I’ve seen people who were on the path of losing weight and becoming fit get obese again because their friends manipulated them into eating garbage food again.

 “So you’re drinking fruit juices now?
 Are you sure you’re getting enough protein?” –> This is a fake question implying that your diet isn’t healthy.
 Meanwhile, their primary source of protein is McFriedCheeseOilCoatedGreasyExtraSauceNugget.